adespoton/utmconfigs/README.md

 Note2: On an M1 MBP, I've had issues with keyboard input for all emulated hardware types.
 I've had to add "-usbdevice keyboard" to the QEMU list for OS X 10.2 and up.
 UTM already adds a tablet device by default.

-System Architecture: m68k - bootable builds not available in UTM yet.
+## System Architecture: m68k - bootable builds not available in UTM yet.

-System: Macintosh Quadra 800 (q800)
+### System: Macintosh Quadra 800 (q800)

-OS:

-- System 7.5 - 8.1 / A/UX 3.x: currently waiting on upstream patches in qemu-system-m68k.
+- currently waiting on upstream patches in qemu-system-m68k.
 Custom builds of qemu-system-m68k are available.

+### OS:
+- Don't work in UTM yet:
+- System 7.5.0
+- 8.1
+- A/UX 3.x

-System Architecture: PowerPC
+## System Architecture: PowerPC

-System: Mac99 based PowerMAC (mac99) - currently in UTM via qemu-system-ppc-screamer.
+### System: Mac99 based PowerMAC (mac99)
+- currently in UTM via qemu-system-ppc-screamer.
 Note that this breaks snapshotting (pause button) for PowerPC UTM targets, which is why QEMU doesn't include screamer (audio) support in the official build.

+### OS:
-OS: - all these currently run in qemu-system-ppc-screamer; I need to convert them to UTM configs
+- all these currently run in qemu-system-ppc-screamer; I need to convert them to UTM configs
 - Mac OS 9.0.4 - Requires G4 Cube Install CD (Mac OS ROM >= 5.6) and via=cuda in Machine Properties.
 No keyboard support even with -usbdevice keyboard.
 Memory must be greater than 64MB and less than 1024MB.
 - Mac OS 9.1 - booting with network and audio with -usbdevice keyboard
 - Mac OS 9.2.0